recommenders-team/recommenders/docker/README.md

 Build Arg|Description|
 ---------|-----------|
+ENV|Environment to use, options: cpu, psypark, gpu, full|
 BRANCH|Git branch of the repo to use (defaults to `master`) ANACONDA|Anaconda installation script (defaults to miniconda3 4.6.14)|
 SPARK|Spark installation tarball (defaults to Spark 2.3.1)|